Bravo leaves Manchester City

 Bravo's form was rarely consistent, and he spent the rest of his City career as back-up to Ederson following his move from Benfica in 2017.

-Bravo leaves having won two Premier League titles and two Carabao Cups.
+Bravo leaves having won two Premier League titles and two EFL Cups.

 While his next move is uncertain, Bravo has been most prominently linked with Celtic and Real Betis, who will be coached by former City boss Manuel Pellegrini next season.